tigredonorte/eslint-plugin-test-flakiness/README.md

 4. **no-random-data**: Fine when testing randomization features themselves

 For more details on handling false positives, see our [False Positive Guide](docs/FALSE_POSITIVES.md).

+## Who's Using This?

+> Is your team using eslint-plugin-test-flakiness?
+[Add your company/project](https://github.com/tigredonorte/eslint-plugin-test-flakiness/edit/main/README.md) to this list!

+- **Your Company Here** - [Submit a PR](https://github.com/tigredonorte/eslint-plugin-test-flakiness/pulls) to add your logo and testimonial
+- Looking for early adopters!
+Be one of the first to showcase your commitment to test quality

+### Success Stories

+Share how this plugin helped reduce flaky tests in your project.
+[Create an issue](https://github.com/tigredonorte/eslint-plugin-test-flakiness/issues/new) with the `success-story` label.

 ## Reporting Issues